Mariia97/Lab5/README.md

 1. Merges the training and the test sets to create data set for analysis.
 2. Computes mean and standard deviation for each variable.
 3. Uses label to name the activities in the data set.
+4. Appropriately labels the data set with descriptive variable names.
-4. Creates independent tidy data set with the average of each variable for each activity across each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.